AirysDark-AI/AirysDark-AI_builder/README.md

         with: { python-version: "3.11" }
       - run: pip install requests

-      # Ensure tools/ has the AI scripts (from AirysDark-AI org)
+      # Ensure tools/ has the AI scripts (fetched from your builder repo if missing)
       - name: Ensure AirysDark-AI tools
         shell: bash
         run: |